 There are a number of chemical water treatment options for backpackers, and each has its own set of pros and cons.
 At just 3 ounces and $15, Aquamira is a liquid chlorine dioxide solution that effectively kills protozoa, bacteria, and viruses.
 To purify your water, mix 7 drops each of Part A and Part B in the included cap, let it sit for five minutes, and add the mixture to 1 liter of water.
 Then wait 15 minutes before drinking for protection from Giardia, bacteria, and viruses, or four hours to kill Cryptosporidium (that takes a lot of advanced planning).
 Without a doubt, this system is inexpensive, lightweight, and won’t malfunction like some of the more complicated filters and purifiers on this list.

 Our biggest issue with Aquamira drops is the mixing process.
 It slows you down on the trail, takes some concentration in terms of measuring out the drops, and can bleach your clothing if you’re not careful.
-Compared to the Katadyn Micropur above, Aquamira is much more of a process, but the good news is that it's cheaper and can treat a variety of different volumes (the Katadyn is a strict 1 tab/L and is difficult to halve), which makes it great for group use.
+Compared to the Katadyn Micropur above, Aquamira is much more of a process, but the good news is that it's cheaper and can treat a variety of different volumes (the Katadyn is a strict 1 tab/L and difficult to halve), which makes it great for group use.
 Finally, keep in mind that with any chemical purification system, you get no filtration and therefore will be drinking all of the particles that make their way into your bottle.
 This is generally fine for clear mountain runoff but not optimal for those acquiring water from smaller or more stagnant sources.

 See the Aquamira Water Treatment